 Pumpkins: You don't have to cook pumpkin - raw is ok, but cooking may make for more available nutrients.
 Preheat oven to 350F.
 Wash/Rinse the pumpkin.
 You can halve the pumpkin, remove the seeds and guts, then cook the halves.
 Even easier - To cook the pumpkin whole - use a knife to stab the hard outer shell a few times for ventilation.
 Put the whole pumpkin on a cookie sheet or shallow baking pan.
 Bake for 45-120 minutes depending on the size of your pumpkin.
 Once cooled, its easy to break or cut into manageable size pieces and remove the seeds if you want to bake them - otherwise throw the whole pumpkin in the food processor (yes - guts and all - or remove the guts becasue FYI - the guts make the best pumpkin bread EVER).
 You can cut into the pumpkin into pup size chunks, or puree and freeze in bags or pour in forms to make bite size treats.

-Virgin Coconut Oil for Dogs: Feeding and using Organic Virgin Coconut has many benefits:
+Virgin Coconut Oil for Dogs: Feeding and using Organic Virgin Coconut has many benefits including relief from itchy dry skin (Salmon Oil is also helpful for dy skin and has other benefits):

 What to Feed Your Mastador?